Disability Discrimination Your Rights. Our Priority.

 Reasonable accommodations can take many forms, tailored to meet the unique needs of each employee, such as the following.

-• Flexible work schedules: Allowing modified hours, reduced workdays, or remote work options to accommodate medical treatments, physical therapy, or other needs related to a disability.
+• Flexible Work Schedules: Allowing modified hours, reduced workdays, or remote work options to accommodate medical treatments, physical therapy, or other needs related to a disability.

-• Assistive technology and devices: Providing tools such as text-to-speech software for individuals with visual impairments, speech recognition tools for those with physical disabilities, or specialized communication devices.
+• Assistive Technology and Devices: Providing tools such as text-to-speech software for individuals with visual impairments, speech recognition tools for those with physical disabilities, or specialized communication devices.

-• Modified workspaces: Adjusting a workspace by installing wheelchair ramps, ergonomic furniture, or adjustable desks to create a more accessible environment.
+• Modified Workspaces: Adjusting a workspace by installing wheelchair ramps, ergonomic furniture, or adjustable desks to create a more accessible environment.

-• Job restructuring: Reallocating or redistributing non-essential job functions that an employee cannot perform due to their disability while allowing them to focus on essential tasks.
+• Job Restructuring: Reallocating or redistributing non-essential job functions that an employee cannot perform due to their disability while allowing them to focus on essential tasks.

-• Additional training or support: Offering one-on-one job training, extra time to learn new responsibilities, or a job coach to ensure employees have the necessary resources to succeed.
+• Additional Training or Support: Offering one-on-one job training, extra time to learn new responsibilities, or a job coach to ensure employees have the necessary resources to succeed.

-• Extended leave: Granting unpaid or additional time off for recovery, treatment, or other disability-related needs when necessary.
+• Extended Leave: Granting unpaid or additional time off for recovery, treatment, or other disability-related needs when necessary.

-• Reassignment to a vacant position: Placing an employee in a different role for which they are qualified if their current position cannot be reasonably accommodated.
+• Reassignment to a Vacant Position: Placing an employee in a different role for which they are qualified if their current position cannot be reasonably accommodated.

 Reasonable accommodations are highly personalized and require an employer to interact with the employee to determine feasible adjustments.
 By providing these accommodations, businesses can create inclusive workplaces where all employees have a fair chance to thrive.

-How a Discrimination Lawyer Can Help
+How a Disability Discrimination Lawyer in Los Angeles Can Help

 The Work Justice Firm can help you by providing legal guidance, advocating for your rights, and pursuing justice through legal avenues.